Goodbye Mr. Loser

 The inciting incident occurs at 12 minutes when After a toilet confrontation and breakdown, Xia Luo passes out drunk and wakes up in 1997, back in high school as his teenage self.
 Reality has completely shifted - this is his chance to "fix" everything..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Xia Luo actively chooses to exploit his future knowledge.
+This indicates the protagonist's commitment to Xia Luo actively chooses to exploit his future knowledge.
 He decides to pursue Qiu Ya romantically, use stolen songs to become famous, and completely rewrite his life path.
 He commits to changing everything., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: Xia Luo marries Qiu Ya in a lavish ceremony and reaches the peak of fame and wealth.
+Significantly, this crucial beat False victory: Xia Luo marries Qiu Ya in a lavish ceremony and reaches the peak of fame and wealth.
 He has everything he thought would make him happy.
 But cracks begin to show - Qiu Ya is materialistic and shallow, success feels hollow., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (75% through) represents the emotional nadir.
 Here, Xia Luo is diagnosed with AIDS (from his promiscuous lifestyle).
 Facing literal death, abandoned by Qiu Ya who only wanted his money, he realizes his "perfect life" was empty.
-Only Ma Dongmei visits him in the hospital - the woman he rejected., demonstrates the protagonist at their lowest point.
+Only Ma Dongmei visits him in the hospital - the woman he rejected., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Revelation: Ma Dongmei confesses she would love him even knowing he would die.
 This pure love makes Xia Luo understand what truly matters.
 He realizes he wants his real life back - not fame or Qiu Ya, but genuine connection., demonstrating the transformation achieved throughout the journey.